tezos-checker/checker/docs/spec/functional_spec.rst

 Burn kit
 --------

 Deposit/burn a non-negative amount of kit to a burrow.
-If there is excess kit, simply store it into the burrow.
+If there is excess kit, simply credit it back to the burrow owner.
 Fail if the burrow does not exist, or if the sender is not the burrow owner.

 ``burn_kit: (pair nat nat)``